A Wedding Couple’s Personal Sentiments…

 I can accommodate most creative wedding ceremony locations – each wedding reflects the personalities of the couple.

 About the Rabbi can officiate your wedding anywhere in the United States; such as…Chicago, Texas, California, North Carolina, Florida in between.
-You can have your destination Jewish wedding in the Caribbean, St. Thomas, Bahamas, and Bermuda.
-However, all is now based on health and safety first.
+You can have your destination Jewish wedding in the Caribbean, St. Thomas, Bahamas, and Bermuda-based on health and safety first.
 Cruise ship Wedding Ceremonies take place in New York City (Manhattan) while at port (docked).
 Central Park is a popular place for a ceremony with the many iconic places that makes it famous.

 Civil Wedding Ceremonies and the Jewish Wedding ceremony all are required to have a State Marriage License.
 As a member of the clergy, your State Marriage Certificate is legal and binding once signed along with your witnesses.
 Civil wedding ceremonies are separate from a religious ceremony.
 A Rabbi can officiate all faiths in a Civil Wedding marriage ceremony without the religious element.